 Paul de Pignol was born in Toulouse in 1965.
-He currently lives and works in Paris, France.
+He currently lives and works in Paris.

-In 1984, he entered the National School of Fine Arts in Paris, where he worked in the studio of the painter, Pierre Carron.
+In 1984, he entered the National School of Fine Arts in Paris, where he worked in Pierre Carron’s painting studio.
 He created his first sculpture, inspired by the Venus of Lucas Cranach, entitled “Fille au Ballon” in 1989.
-Little by little, sculpture became integrated into his practice.
+Little by little, sculpting was integrated into his practice.